replicatedhq/replicated-docs/docs/intro-kots.md

 ## kURL

-Replicated kURL provisions Kubernetes clusters, which allows customers who do not have an existing cluster to install your application without provisioning a cluster themselves.
+Replicated kURL provisions Kubernetes clusters, which allow customers who do not have an existing cluster to install your application without provisioning a cluster themselves.
 Clusters created by kURL are called _embedded clusters_.
 Embedded clusters can be provisioned in online or air gap environments.

 kURL has a built-in integration with KOTS through its KOTS add-on.
 With this integration, customers can run a kURL installation script in their virtual machine (VM) or bare metal server, which creates a cluster and then automatically installs KOTS in the cluster.
 Your application is then deployed with KOTS.